zilishen/documentation/content/nms/nim/tutorials/nms-docker.md

 ## Before you start

 - A working version of docker
-- Access to the nginx private repo `nginxdevopssvcs.azurecr.io/indigo-tools-docker/platform/nim-bundled-poc` and ability to pull the container: `nim-bundle:latest`
+- Access to the nginx private registry `http://private-registry.nginx.com/` or from  `myF5.com`  and ability to pull the container: `nim-bundle:latest`

 ## Data Persistence